 The fourth trimester is essentially the 3 month period post birth and is a period of significant adjustment where your newborn has to learn lots of new skills and adapt to life on the ‘outside’, all while you learn how to look after a newborn who depends on you for everything.

-In the fourth trimester, your newborn is adjusting to the huge change of moving out of your cosy, dark and warm womb, to a bright, noisy, cold and open space.
-Your newborn is undergoing enormous change and growth as he starts to learn how to sleep in different places, which sometimes might be on his own; learn how to latch on and feed properly at the breast when previously nourishment was just automatic; learn to control his arms and legs so he is less likely to startle; continue to develop his sight and begin to look at objects and people; and begin to ‘wake up’ to the world around him.
+In the fourth trimester, your newborn is adjusting to the huge change of moving out of your cosy, dark and warm womb to a bright, noisy, cold and open space.
+Your newborn is undergoing enormous change and growth as he starts to learn how to sleep in different places which might also be on his own; learning how to latch on and feed properly at the breast when previously nourishment was just automatic; learning to control his arms and legs so he is less likely to startle; continuing to develop his sight and begin to look at objects and people; and beginning to ‘wake up’ to the world around him.